Insoft-UK/PrimePlus/README.md

 ```#pragma mode( assignment(:=) )```

-This allows you to use = as equality.
+This will inform PPL+ that PPL assignment is to be used only, allowing you to use = as equality.

+When = is used for assignment, the PPL := operator is still supported; however, using := is strongly recommended.

 >[!IMPORTANT]
 In PPL+ by default `=` is treated as `:=` were in PPL `=` is treated as `==`